koolkalang/koolkalang.github.io/_posts/2014-09-02-Blogging-In-Four-Steps.md

+---
+layout: post
-Blogging In Four Steps
+title: Blogging In Four Steps
+tags:
+- process
+- python
-process python bash
+- bash
+---
 So, I did some work to try and streamline and take the headache out of pushing out a simple blog post.
 It involves a lot of aliases in .bashrc, and a rather crappy python script to automate the title posts.

 * `post` -  brings up vim and opens a file simply called 'post'.
 The first line is reserved for the title, and the second line is for tags, seperated by spaces.
 The rest of the file is simply the blog content.